damian-za/lpowers-typefi.github.io/c.md

 ### CALS
 A standard for representing tables in SGML/XML.
 For more information, see [CALS Table Model](https://en.wikipedia.org/wiki/CALS_Table_Model).

+### character styles
+A collection of character formatting attributes that can be applied to text.

 ### CSS
 Stands for Cascading Style Sheets.
 CSS describes how HTML elements are to be displayed.
 To learn more, see [CSS Introduction](https://www.w3schools.com/Css/css_intro.asp).